mdjahidhasan009/SQL/index_.md

 ## Partial or Filtered Index
 SQL Server and SQLite allow to create indexes that contain not only a subset of columns, but also a subset of rows.

-Consider a constant growing amount of orders with order_state_id equal to ﬁnished (2), and a stable amount of orders with order_state_id equal to started (1).
+Consider a constant growing amount of orders with order_state_id equal to finished (2), and a stable amount of orders with order_state_id equal to started (1).

-If your business make use of queries like this:
+If you're business make use of queries like this:
 ```sql
 SELECT id, comment
     FROM orders
 WHERE order_state_id = 1
     AND product_id = @some_value;
 ```
-Partial indexing allows you to limit the index, including only the unﬁnished orders:
+Partial indexing allows you to limit the index, including only the unfinished orders:
 ```sql
 CREATE INDEX Started_Orders
         ON orders(product_id)
     WHERE order_state_id = 1;
 ```
-This index will be smaller than an unﬁltered index, which saves space and reduces the cost of updating the index.
+This index will be smaller than an unfiltered index, which saves space and reduces the cost of updating the index.

 ## Creating an Index
 ```sql